 A 3D formula simplifies your writing

-What we want to do is to add each monthly sales.
+What we want to do is to add each monthly sale.

 =January!B3+February!B3+March!B3+ ...